Our Team

 -

 Viviana is one of the founding mothers of Finding Hope for FRRS1L organization.
-She currently serves on the board, and as President.
+She currently serves on the board, and as Co-President.
 She is married and the mother of three children, including two under the age of 15 months, and Arturo who has FRRS1L genetic disorder.
 In addition to being a full time mom and care giver, she is putting her combined 10 years of experience in Finance and start-up Operations to work to build and expand Finding Hope for FRRS1L.
 Her dream is to find a cure for FRRS1L and bring hope to families around the world who have children who suffer from this heartbreaking disorder.

 -

 Chrissy is one of the founding mothers of Finding Hope for FRRS1L nonprofit.
-She currently serves on the board, and as Vice President.
+She currently serves on the board, and as Co-President.
 She is married with 3 children, one of whom is Everly that has FRRS1L genetic disorder.
 When not busy with her first job of being a mom and caregiver, Chrissy uses her 13 years of professional communications and marketing experience to help support the work for Finding Hope for FRRS1L nonprofit.

 Philanthropy Manager